Middle School

 Being Part of Something Bigger

 Students are encouraged to explore their areas of interest through group activities such as choir, band, and athletics.
-Engaging in these activities helps students discover their passions and talents while fostering a sense of belonging and teamwork.
-As students explore different interests, they are better able to understand their strengths and preferences, which is crucial in finding their place in the world.
+Engaging in these activities helps students discover their passions and talents while fostering a sense of joy, personal fulfillment, belonging, and teamwork.
+As students explore different interests, they are better able to understand their strengths and passions, which is crucial in finding their place in the world.

 Middle School can be a challenging time for adolescents.
 Choosing the right school for your student during those years can have a big impact on who they become.
 Need some help determining what is most important to you and your child?